-Did you know that children that attend Pre-K earn higher incomes as adults?
 A strong start to early childhood is more critical than ever.
 Children that attend Pre-K learn to socialize with their peers, manage their emotions, and get the foundational academic skills to boost their lifetime learning potential.
-Studies show that kids who attend Pre-K are: 3.5X MORE LIKELY TO BE READY FOR KINDERGARTEN DROP OUT MORE LIKELY TO SUCCEED IN SCHOOL LESS LIKELY TO BECOME A TEEN PARENT MORE LIKELY TO GO TO COLLEGE LESS LIKELY TO BE ARRESTED FOR A VIOLENT CRIME PRIORITY 02: READY TO READ
+Studies show that kids who attend Pre-K are: 3.5X MORE LIKELY TO BE READY FOR KINDERGARTEN LESS LIKELY TO DROP OUT Did you know that children that attend Pre-K earn higher incomes as adults?

+PRIORITY 02: READY TO READ

 All Maryland students are proficient in reading by the end of third grade, and those who are not have the necessary supports to become proficient.
 Research shows that the development and mastery of early literacy skills are a strong predictor of later school reading and math achievement.
 It is crucial that all Maryland students are able to successfully transition from learning to read to reading to learn.
 Reading proficiently is more and more important after third grade, and students that are behind are at higher risk of not finishing high school ready for college and career.
 Thousands of Maryland children reach fourth grade without learning to read proficiently.
 The shortfall is especially pronounced among low-income children.
 Failure to read proficiently is linked to higher rates of school dropout, which limits individual earning potential as well as Maryland's competitiveness and productivity.
 Reading proficiently by the end third grade is a crucial marker for every Maryland child's educational development.
 Fortunately, much is already known about the science of how children learn to read and how to teach and develop reading skills.
 The problem is that policies are too fragmented, practices too segmented by children's age and grade, and key preparation and intervention programs too limited to realize positive results at scale.
-MARYLAND ENGLISH LANGUAGE ARTS GRADE 3 OUTCOME TWO YEARS LATER COHORT ANALYSIS: 2019 GRADE 3 TO 2021 GRADE 5
+MARYLAND ENGLISH LANGUAGE ARTS GRADE 3 OUTCOME ANALYSIS: 2021 GRADE 3 TO 2022 GRADE 4